kaoutamine/viralSpeech/data/index.md

 Again, this reinforces the fact that our model will learn to think about popularity from an American based point of view, and might miss out on crucial factors if applied to other countries newspapers later on.

 So even though we have used very basic tools, we can see how much information we extracted from the dataset and how much better we can understand if our model takes weird decisions and makes errors.
 Being a data scientist isn't only about being cool and using neural nets, it's also important to understand the base on which you build everything else!
+If you are interested in looking at more of our findings on data, don't hesitate to consult the comments in the source codes explaining more interesting relations and info extracted from our analysis.